Volunteer Thailand Wildlife Sanctuary

 - Assistance and advice for traveling to Thailand.

-at this project for combinations with the Thailand Elephant Sanctuary
+are available at this project for combinations with the Thailand Elephant Sanctuary

 1 week with the Elephants and 1 week with the Wildlife project - GBP£700 / US$1,050